Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Experimental Results

-\parag{Methodology} Construction time is reported in total seconds, taking the average between 3 runs.
-Lookup time is measured by looking up every single key in the input using a single core of the processor, and taking the average time between 5 runs.
+Construction time is reported in total seconds (resp., minutes in external memory), taking the average between 3 runs.
+Lookup time is measured by loading the MPHF data structure in memory and looking up every single key in the input using a single core of the processor.
+The reported lookup time is the average between 5 runs.
 For inputs residing on disk, we load batches of 8 GB of keys in internal memory and measure lookup time on each batch.
-The final reported time is the average among the measurements on all batches.
+The final reported time is the weighted average among the measurements on all batches.
 Lookup time is reported in nanoseconds per key ({\nspk}).
 The space of the MPHF data structures is reported in bits per key ({\bpk}).

 A testing detail of particular importance is that, before running a construction algorithm, \emph{the disk cache is cleared} to ensure that the whole input dataset is read from the disk.